 Applicants who are married to a British Citizen?
 (UK citizenship requirements)

-Once a status of Indefinite Leave to Remain in the UK has been granted, the individual becomes eligible to apply for British Citizenship.
+Once a status of Indefinite Leave to Remain in the UK (Applicants married to British Citizen) has been granted, the individual becomes eligible to apply for British Citizenship.
 This gives the individual the right to live in the UK and to move freely within the European Union.
 However, gaining Britain citizenship can be problematic with a number of criteria that must first be fulfilled.
 These can vary depending on the status of an individual i.e. an individual married to a UK citizen must adhere to a different set of conditions compared to someone who is unmarried.